why-trv/vscode-semantic-theme/README.md

 I have yet to test this with any other languages (JavaScript, CSS, HTML, Markdown, etc.)

+## Notes

+Token scopes differ depending on the language server used (`clangd` or `cpptools`).
+As of Jan 2025, the former seems to be better in terms of semantic tokens, but for textmate scopes the latter can sometimes be more informative.
+Overall, it's a bit of a hit and miss for both.

 ## Goals / Considerations

 - Neutral gray backgrounds to reduce messing with perception of color temperature in app GUIs and graphics